nijikokun/clarity/README.md

 # Usage

 1. Install [Gitbook](https://github.com/GitbookIO/gitbook).
-2. Clone this repository
+2. `npm install gitbook-theme-clarity`
-3. Run `npm install && grunt build`
+3. `npm install && npm build`

 Now when building or serving gitbook you can reference `/path/to/clarity/lib/` as your theme.